Last Updated on

 Not only is it likely to take a greater effort, but you’ll want to carry more water with you, when you do find it.
 That will call for not just carrying one or two bottles of water, but several bottles of water.

-(Further down, in our section titled “Finding Water in the Wilderness”, we discuss ways used by survivalists and primitive cultures for finding water in dry areas like deserts.
+(In our article titled “Finding Water in the Wilderness“, we discuss ways used by survivalists and primitive cultures for finding water in dry areas like deserts.
 As you cross a dry, hot area there may be water nearby that you can’t see — we’ll show you how to find it.)

 Water Scenario 2 — Everything Goes Wrong

 In this scenario, such as being caught in a disaster while driving through rush hour traffic in a major city, you have to flee your vehicle along with thousands of other drivers and escape the city on foot.The car behind you smashes into your trunk when you hit the brakes, and now you can’t open the trunk to get to your bottled water.
 You take off empty handed, off the highway and down a ravine to a city street, where you then cut across and head in the direction of home, even though you know it’s 30 miles or so distant.